 As it is not recommended to spray your face with insect repellent, try theExplorer Safari Series hat to keep the bugs out of your nose and mouth.
-The removable mosquito net creates a much needed barrier, and keeps your neck, ears, and face free from bug bites.
+The removable mosquito net creates a much-needed barrier, and keeps your neck, ears, and face free from bug bites.
 When you are out hiking, the more things you have to repel mosquitoes and bugs with, the better!

 A hat is an important part of your hiking outfit.
 Whether it is hot or cold, a hat will protect your head at all times.
-At GearTOP we offer a selection of hats that are useful for hiking and wards off the harmful UVA and UVB rays coming from the sun with the help of its UPF 50+ sun protection fabric.
+At GearTOP we offer a selection of hats that are useful for hiking and ward off the harmful UVA and UVB rays coming from the sun with the help of its UPF 50+ sun protection fabric.

 TheNavigator Series hat is best if you’re looking for something simple yet effective in design.
 The hat features a wide brim that will provide you with sufficient facial protection.
 Moreover, the hat is lightweight and breathable.

 One hack to avoid harmful chemicals found in insect repellants is our newExplorer Safari Series hat with mosquito protection.
-No more trouble from annoying bugs, dirt or mosquitoes ruining the fun outdoors while fishing, hiking, gardening, boating and more!
+No more trouble from annoying bugs, dirt, or mosquitoes ruining the fun outdoors while fishing, hiking, gardening, boating, and more!
 Saves you time and money down the road.
-GearTop brings you the ultimate Explorer Safari hat with unmatched mosquito quality protection that you will ever need on any adventure.
+GearTOP brings you the ultimate Explorer Safari hat with unmatched mosquito quality protection that you will ever need on any adventure.

 When choosing sunglasses for hiking, make sure to choose a pair that fits you perfectly.
-If your glasses tend to slide down or if they are too loose or too tight, you might end up with a headache or a broken sunglasses during the trip.
+If your glasses tend to slide down or if they are too loose or too tight, you might end up with a headache or broken sunglasses during the trip.
 It is also a great idea to choose polarized lenses to protect your eyes from the glare of the rocks, sand, water, and snow.
-Keep in mind that sunglasses also come with UV ratings, the highest rating will give you utmost protection against the harmful rays of the sun.
+Keep in mind that sunglasses also come with UV ratings, the highest rating will give you the utmost protection against the harmful rays of the sun.

 Investing in a high-quality and lightweight raincoat that you can carry around with you easily is a necessity.
 When it rains during a hike, you’ll need to cover yourself, along with your backpack, with a raincoat.
 You can also opt for a rain jacket that features pit zips or side vents, along with an adjustable hood.